greedo/flask-oauth2-devices/README.rst

 - Support for OAuth2 device flow servers
 - Friendly API (similar to flask-oauthlib)

-More feature may be added in the future just open an github `issue <https://github.com/greedo/flask-oauth2-devices/issues>`__ and add the enhancement label.
+More features may be added in the future just open an github `issue <https://github.com/greedo/flask-oauth2-devices/issues>`__ and add the enhancement label.

 Installation